thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

     {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_google_dimensions" type="png" %}

 11. Click **Done**.
-12. Repeat this process until you have created a custom dimension for all of the following values:
+12. Repeat this process until you have created a custom dimension for all of the dimensions you want to track (up to 20).
-    * Platform
-    * Search Term
-    * Error Message
-    * Playback Source
-    * Purchase Source
-    * Purchase Result
-    * Purchase SKU
-    * Title
-    * Subtitle
-    * Video Type
-    * Purchase Type

     {% include note.html content="The names here (for example, \"Platform\") do not need to match up with the names in the `GoogleCustomDimensionsTags.json` file (for example, \"ATTRIBUTE_PLATFORM\").
 Google will match up the dimensions based on the index values." %}

-13. In the **GoogleCustomDimensionsTags.json** file (inside your app's **assets > configurations** folder), change the index numbers to correspond with the auto-created dimension index numbers (highlighted in yellow in the screenshot below) in your Google Analytics Dashboard.
+13. In the **GoogleCustomDimensionsTags.json** file (inside your app's **assets > configurations** folder), change the index numbers to correspond with the auto-created dimension index numbers (the column is highlighted in yellow in the screenshot below) in your Google Analytics Dashboard.

     {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_index_values" type="png" %}